 The other form of non-combusted flower available for purchase comes in cylindrical or cone like marijuana cigarettes known as joints, pre-rolls or blunts.
 With these products, producers gather ground cannabis and roll it into pre-rolls to offer patients a high-quality combusting experience with the utmost convenience — the grinding, rolling, packing, and wrapping have been expertly done for you.
 The quality of pre-rolls can vary, but as cannabis competition widens, less and less will be stuffed with low-quality medical cannabis, stems, and leaves.
 But as with any product, the scale of quality ranges widely.

-Maryland Medical Marijuana Concentrate Types
+Maryland And Delaware Medical Marijuana Concentrate Types

 Now that we have looked at perhaps the most well-known form of medical cannabis to give us a basic understanding of some ways to consume the products it is time to examine what a concentrate is.